 Thailand’s commercial real estate market is less spoken about compared to other regional countries, like Singapore and Malaysia.
 It’s primarily a result of these countries being more developed and not as regulated in terms of foreign ownership.

-Truth be told, there are not many options available in Thailand, at least not to individual investors.
-The only exception is if you invest in Real Estate Investment Trusts (REITs).
+By comparison, there are not many options available in Thailand and sometimes not at all, at least not to individual investors.

 With that said, increasingly more foreign companies have started to target Thailand’s commercial property market, including property developers, manufacturers, and co-working space operators.

 Therefore, I’ve written this article where we review how you can invest in commercial real estate as a foreigner in Thailand.

 - Can foreigners buy commercial property in Thailand?

 - Thailand’s Commercial Property Market